ArendJan/mirte-documentation/doc/configure_mirte.rst

      mirte:
        type: breadboard
        mcu: stm32                     # [stm32, nano, nano_old, uno, pico]
+       max_frequency: 50

 Each config needs to state which type of device is is controlling.
 In this case we have one device called 'mirte' of type 'breadboard' with a 'stm32' on it.
-The sampling interval is set to 10ms (100Hz), being the interval the data will be communicated from the mcu.
+The sampling rate is set to 50Hz (20ms), being the rate the data will be communicated from the microcontroller to your application.

+On the `next page <supported_hardware.html>`_ each supported device is shown with a configuration.

 Example configurations
 ----------------------